veysieken000-ctrl/hebun-zanabun/README.md Repository Guide (Where to start) 📜 Manifesto → MANIFESTO.md Foundational declaration of purpose and scope. 🧠 Hebûn (Ontology of Being) → /hebun Volumes on existence, dimensions, and being. 📘 Zanabûn (Epistemology of Knowing) → /zanabun Volumes on knowledge, testimony, responsibility, and truth. 🤖 AI Alignment Layer System Prompt → SYSTEM_PROMPT.md Constitution → /politika/ANAYASA.md Test Suite → /politika/TEST.md (📂 Depo Kılavuzu (Nereden Başlamalı) 📜 Manifesto → MANIFESTO.md Amaç ve kapsamın temel beyanı. 🧠 Hebûn (Varlığın Ontolojisi) → /hebun Varoluş, boyutlar ve varlık üzerine ciltler. 📘 Zanabûn (Bilmenin Epistemolojisi) → /zanabun Bilgi, tanıklık, sorumluluk ve hakikat üzerine ciltler. 🤖 Yapay Zeka Hizalama Katmanı Sistem İstemi → SYSTEM_PROMPT.md Anayasa → /politika/ANAYASA.md Test Paketi → /politika/README.md

 Alignment does not mean control.
 Control forces behavior from the outside.
 Harmony arises from **internal consistency with reality**.
-Alignment is coherence with what is.
+Alignment is coherence with reality as it is.
 A controlled system can obey even when it misunderstands the truth.
 A coherent system understands why an action is right or wrong.